22-03-14RevatureSalesforceTraining/Vanquish/README.md

 ## Project Description

 The associate should create a custom Salesforce application based on a business of their choosing.
-This is mostly a
+This is mostly admin changes within a Salesforce Playground

 ## Technologies Used